 NB Language spoken in course is Dutch unless English-speaking students participate

-analyze and report on the suitability of such applications in various educational contexts;
+analyze and report on the suitability and feasibility of solutions for such problems in specific educational contexts

-systematically describe the offered solution (both design process and result) on basis of an adopted instructional design model;
+systematically describe and explicate the solution offered (both design process and result);

 Achievement levels: 1, 4, 6, 7, 11, 13, 14, 15, 16, 17.

 Practice assignments, workshops, lectures, group work.